Policies & Procedures

 Partial scholarships are offered upon request and are handled on a case-by-case basis.

-2-3 month payment plans are offered and are handled on a case-by-case basis.
+Payment plans are offered and are handled on a case-by-case basis.

 Refund requests are handled on a case-by-case basis.
 There is no refund offered for individually missed classes.